Research Policy Handbook

 4. The proposed project is term limited;

-5. There is no member of the Academic Council or Medical Center Line (MCL) faculty associated with the shared facility/service center who is qualified to take responsibility for the scientific direction and has the capacity to lead the prospective research project.
+5. There is no member of the Academic Council or University Medical Line (UML) faculty associated with the shared facility/service center who is qualified to take responsibility for the scientific direction and has the capacity to lead the prospective research project.

 6. Waivers are reviewed on a case-by-case basis;